openmsr/are/results/criticality_approach.md

 ### design and geometry

-[docs/are.pdf](docs/are.pdf) lists reference of the are core design, documented in the ornl reports and located in the repository [github.com/openmsr/msr-archive](https://github.com/openmsr/msr-archive/blob/master/README.md)
+[docs/are.pdf](../docs/are.pdf) lists reference of the are core design, documented in the ornl reports and located in the repository [github.com/openmsr/msr-archive](https://github.com/openmsr/msr-archive/blob/master/README.md)

 work-in-progress cad model of the are can be found [here](https://cad.onshape.com/documents/b83e5f739a4507bf06f2a2a9/w/9511a6ac44a9e4d439d86976/e/36d3d4af112bbf8cad7d521b?renderMode=0&uiState=62d907b3549a2247567bee8c) on onshape.

-note that this work and the cad model is under the GNU General Public License v3.0
+the cad model is converted to an OpenMC-readable h5m file via the cubit-DAGMC toolchain.
+See

 ### operating temperature & thermal expansion